Winter garden conservation

-Even during the winter there are plenty of jobs to do in the gardens and our garden team are busy at the moment, gearing up for spring.
+Even during the winter there are plenty of jobs to do in the gardens - our garden team are busy at the moment gearing up for spring.
 Head Gardener Jamie Harris takes us through the most important jobs of the season.

 Much like closing parts of the house for conservation, parts of the gardens need a chance to rest and recover from heavy footfall.
 The Long Walk has been closed to allow the ground to dry out and the grass to grow back.
 It will be opened again in mid-spring.